ThomasBrazier/snpArcher-dev/README.md

 #### Output files

-The final BED file is the multiintersect of callable sites (mosdepth method) and mappable sites (genmap method).
+The final BED file is the multi-intersect of callable sites (mosdepth method) and mappable sites (genmap method).

 ### Module Paralogs